 Solar Harvest - Solar Energy Support Scheme for Schools and Welfare Non-Governmental Organisations

-Solar Harvest is introduced by the Government of the Hong Kong Special Administrative Region ("Government") to subsidise and assist:
+Solar Harvest is introduced by the Government of the Hong Kong Special Administrative Region of the People's Republic of China (Government) to subsidise and assist:

 - schools (except Government and profit-making schools); and

-in installing small-scale solar photovoltaic (“PV”) systems at their premises.
+in installing small-scale solar energy generation systems at their premises.

 The Guide to Application for Solar Harvest can be downloaded here:

 - Original copy of the completed EOI form should be returned by post.
-We encourage participating schools and welfare NGOs to submit other supporting documents and supplementary information through electronic means as far as practicable in order to reduce the use of paper, though submission of the relevant documents and information in hard copy will also be accepted.
+We encourage participating schools and welfare NGOs to submit other supporting documents and supplementary information through electronic means as far as practicable in order to reduce the use of paper (submission of the relevant documents and information in hard copy will also be accepted).
 Postal and email addresses are set out below:

-Postal address: Energy Efficiency Office, 7/F., Electrical and Mechanical Service Department Headquarters, 3 Kai Shing Street, Kowloon, Hong Kong
+Postal address: Energy Efficiency Office, 7/F., Electrical and Mechanical Services Department Headquarters, 3 Kai Shing Street, Kowloon, Hong Kong

 (Please state “Solar Harvest” on the envelope)

-(Please state the name of participating school / welfare NGOs)
+(Please state the name of participating school / welfare NGOs in the email)